ebcrowder/opentree/README.md

 # tree

 Open source management software serving yoga studios and other businesses in the health & wellness industry.
-The application features authentication via OAuth 2.0, billing, scheduling and other functions for both employees and clients.
+The application features authentication via OAuth 2.0, scheduling and other functions for both employees and clients.

 ## Deployment